-The Ministry of Justice yesterday announced they are to review the unfair “same roof rule” which prevents victims of abuse claiming compensation if they lived with their attacker.
-The rule applies to those who were abused before October 1979.
+The Ministry of Justice announced late 2018 they are to review the unfair “same roof rule” which prevents victims of crime (particularly historical abuse) claiming compensation if they lived with their attacker.
+The rule applies to those who were hurt or abused before October 1979.

-We are pleased to say that the government have decided not to appeal the CoA decision and following yesterdays announcement the 1979 same roof rule is soon to be abolished.
+We are pleased to say that the government have decided not to appeal the CoA decision and therefore it is widely expected that the 1979 same roof rule will soon be abolished.
+We are expecting a new compensation scheme to be implemented and the latest information we have is that the changes may take place in March 2019.

-The CICA are to conduct a thorough review of the compensation scheme and will report back to the government in 2019 to allow changes to be implemented.
+The CICA will conduct a thorough formal review of the compensation scheme and will report back to the government in early 2019 to allow changes to be implemented.
+We anticipate a new compensation scheme being implemented as stated in the Spring of 2019.

-So whilst the rule is likely to be removed within the next 12 months we do not know when and any claims lodged now whilst the old ruling is in place, may be declined.
+So whilst the 1979 rule is likely to be removed we do not know when and no guarantees about receiving compensation can be given until the review has finalised.

 We are seeking guidance about the best course for applicants to take during this interim phase and we shall provide further updates here on this website in due course.